New England Patriots vs. New Orleans Saints NFL Week 3 Odds, Plays and Insights for September 26, 2021

 - New England covered seven times in 16 games with a spread last season.

-- The Patriots were 3-4 ATS last season when playing as at least 2.5-point favorites.

-- A total of five of New England's games last season hit the over.
+- Last season, five of New England's games went over the point total.

-- The Patriots scored 20.4 points per game last year, comparable to the 21.1 per outing the Saints gave up.

-- New England was 4-2 against the spread and 5-1 overall last season when the team recorded more than 21.1 points.
+- New England was 4-2 against the spread and 5-1 overall last season when the team put up over 21.1 points.

-- When New England churned out more than 310.9 yards last season, the team was 4-4 against the spread and 4-4 overall.
+- When New England piled up over 310.9 yards last year, the team was 4-4 against the spread and 4-4 overall.

 - The Patriots turned the ball over 19 times last year, seven fewer than the Saints forced turnovers (26).